 On December 21, 2020, the U.S. Senate and House of Representatives voted to approve the Consolidated Appropriations Act of 2021.

-If you have any questions, please reach out to your personal Sciarabba Walker contact or email us at email@example.com.
+We will provide updates as the SBA issues the simplified application form and instructions.
+If you have any questions, please reach out to your personal Sciarabba Walker contact or email us at firstname.lastname@example.org.